Getting GABA through the Blood Brain Barrier

 - Hunger and Anxiety – Low blood sugar levels can cause an outpouring of adrenaline.
 Don’t let yourself go hungry for long periods, as this can spike anxiety levels and even lead to a full blown panic attack.
 Avoid caffeine, sugary foods (they will leave you feeling bottomed out after a few hours after your sugars suddenly drop).

 - Nutritional Therapy – Eat sensibly with a good combination of carbohydrates to protein in order to stabilize the body’s energy levels and to keep from unnecessary sugar rushes and drops.
 Keep protein snacks on hand.
 Don’t skip breakfast!
-I keep protein packed Metagenics Peanut Butter Bars in my car, in my lunch box, and in my desk at work for when I need a little something to hold me over between meals.
+I keep protein packed Metagenics Protein Bars in my car, in my lunch box, and in my desk at work for when I need a little something to hold me over between meals.
 I also keep bananas on hand to give me a sensible and nutritious carbohydrate boost.

-- Vitamin Deficiency – Be sure to get adequate amounts of complex B vitamins (especially B1 – Thiamine), and magnesium.
+- Vitamin Deficiency – Be sure to get adequate amounts of B-complex vitamins (especially B1 – Thiamine), and magnesium.
 Cortisol, a stress hormone, depletes our bodies of magnesium, which in turn causes an increase in our flight-or-fight response, creating additional anxiety.
 A classic symptom of magnesium deficiency is an increase in the ability to become startled quite easily for no apparent reason.

 Eating a healthy diet, avoiding sugars and caffeine, and getting the adequate B12 vitamins and minerals that your body requires will assist in the management of stress and anxiety levels.
 Also, don’t forget to get a little daily exercise and sunshine in there too!

-Thank you for taking the time to read Getting GABA through the Blood Brain Barrier.
+Thank you for taking the time to read Getting GABA through the Blood Brain Barrier